 The good news here is that there are a whole range of beautiful boutique amp brands out there.

 It is worth pointing out here that Eric Johnson hasn’t actually used these amps during his career.
 So I wouldn’t recommend them if you want to sound like Johnson and are interested in authenticity.

 However despite this, I think these amps are worth including here.

 This is because they have the qualities that Johnson recommends looking for in an amp.
 They all have high quality clean tones, and they also all make a good platform for pedals.

 With that in mind, here are some of my top amp recommendations

 - Tone King Imperial Mk II

 - Tone King Falcon Grande

-Although these smaller amps don’t have the same headroom as the Twin Reverbs and the Two Rock amps that Eric Johnson uses, they still have beautiful clean tones.
-And they will enable you to get a great tone at a lower volume.
+Although these smaller amps don’t have the same headroom as the Twin Reverbs and the Two Rock amps that Eric Johnson uses, they still have beautiful clean tones and will enable you to get a great tone at a lower volume.

-In contrast to many of guitarists that I have covered in my ‘Sound Like’ series – pedals are a key part of Johnson’s set-up.
+In contrast to many of guitarists that I have covered in my ‘Sound Like’ series – pedals are a key part of Johnson’s setup.